Hilbert modules associated to parabolically induced representations of semisimple Lie groups: Introduction

 In \cite{RieffelIRC*A}, M. A. Rieffel developed a general theory of induced representations for $C^*$-algebras by means of Hilbert modules.
 Namely, in the special case of group $C^*$-algebras, given a closed subgroup $H$ of a locally compact group $G$, his construction yields a $C^*(H)$-Hilbert module $E_H^G$ equipped with an action of $C^*(G)$ by bounded operators.
 This module \textit{contains} all representations induced from $H$ to $G$, in the sense that, for every representation $(\rho,\mathcal{H}_\rho)$ of $H$, there exists a map between $E_H^G\otimes_{C^*(H)}\mathcal{H}_\rho$ and the space of $\ind{H}{G}{\rho}$, that preserves the scalar products on these Hilbert spaces, and intertwines the actions of $C^*(G)$.
-Another feature of \cite{RieffelIRC*A} is the expression of Mackey's Imprimitivity Theorem through the Morita equivalence between $C^*(H)$ and $C_0(G/H)\rtimes G$.
+Among the advantages of this point of view is the possibility to express Mackey's Imprimitivity Theorem under the neat form of the Morita equivalence between $C^*(H)$ and $C_0(G/H)\rtimes G$.